yongjingmao/DIL_SDS/README.md

 ```

 ## 2.Usage
+Implementing DIL_SDS requires files below:\
+`AOI.geojson`: A polygon define the area of interest (AOI).\
+`transects.geojson`: A sequence of shore-normal transects to define shoreline position.\
+`ref_shoreline.geojson`: A reference shoreline to define area of focus in image reconstruction.\
+Examples of above files were provided for Narrabeen, Coolangatta, Ocean Beach, and Castelldefels in `data`.

 ### 2.1 Download images
 To retrieve from the GEE server the available satellite images cropped around the user-defined region of coastline for the particular time period of interest, the following variables are required in `download_configs/download_config.json`:\
 `AOI_PATH`: Path to the user-defined area of interest (AOI), an example is provided in `data/Narrabeen/AOI.geojson`.\